 X-Night SL Disc Ultegra Complete Cyclocross Bike

-The Marlux-Napoleon Games Professional Cyclocross team counts on this frameset as they campaign the demanding courses across the low countries of Europe during the fall and winter, proving what any glance at the geo sheet will imply: this bike is built to tackle technical courses.
+The Marlux-Bingoal Professional Cyclocross team counts on this frameset as they campaign the demanding courses across the low countries of Europe during the fall and winter, proving what the glance at the geo sheet will imply: this bike is built to tackle technical courses.
 The classic European cyclocross geometry gives the X-Night SL a fast, nimble, and aggressive ride while the massive clearance gives muddy tires room to spin and prevents detritus from building up on the chainstay and bottom bracket area.

 Ridley constructs the X-Night SL from a mix of 40t, 30t, and 24t high-modulus carbon fiber helping to dampen rough courses and reduce vibration induced fatigue, while still plenty stiff to transmit every lactic-acid induced effort into propelling you forward.
 It'll leave you with plenty of matches in your book to launch race winning blitzes or respond to a foe's attack.